 Instead of tossing out some paper plates and calling it a day, I figured I’d class it up this year for Thanksgiving with a it-looks-like-I-tried tablescape.
 And, I’ve teamed up with a gaggle of talented bloggers for a Thanksgiving table setting tour.
 So if you’re stopping by from Inspiration for Moms, welcome!

 Believe it or not, I didn’t spend very much on this Thanksgiving tablescape.
-The kraft paper, greenery and flowers, and the gold chargers are new to me, but that’s it– I had everything else on hand.
+The kraft paper, greenery and flowers, and the gold chargers are new to me.
+But that’s it– I had everything else on hand.

 I filled my usual dining table centerpiece with a $12 bouquet of grocery store flowers.
-I added $3 stock filler and some eucalyptus to beef it up a little.
+And I added $3 stock filler and some eucalyptus to beef it up a little.

 Speaking of eucalyptus, it’s just so damn pretty.
 I need a paint company to bottle up that color so I can slap it on my walls.